rmclarklab/Tetur_eQTL/README.md

 ## Update GFF3 file for the reference genome
 To integrate all annotated genes in the current reference genome, we provided a newer version of GFF3 annotation file for the working reference genome.

-In this step, we prepared the standard VCF file.
-SNPs in VCF file are used as diagnosable signal for the genotype call of RNA-seq of each RIL isogenic pools.

 ## Association analysis between genotype and gene expression.
 We used MatrixeQTL for the association analysis between genotype and gene expression.